 During the fourth quarter of 2018, the Company testing protocol was concluded at the MJ #1 well.
 The test results confirmed that the MJ #1 well did not contain hydrocarbons in commercial quantities in the zones tested.
 As a result, in the year ended December 31, 2018, the Company recorded a non-cash impairment charge to its unproved oil and gas properties of \$30,906,000.
-During the three months ended March 31, 2021, and 2020, respectively, the Company did not record any post-impairment charges.
+During the three months ended March 31, 2022 and 2021, respectively, the Company did not record any post-impairment charges.

 While the well was not commercially viable, Zion learned a great deal from the drilling and testing of this well.
 We believe that the drilling and testing of this well carried out the testing objectives which would support further evaluation and potential further exploration efforts within our License area.
-Zion believed it was prudent and consistent with good industry practice to try and answer some of these questions with a focused 3-D seismic imaging shoot of approximately 72 square kilometers surrounding the MJ#1 well.
+Zion believed it was prudent and consistent with good industry practice to examine further these questions with a focused 3-D seismic imaging shoot of approximately 72 square kilometers surrounding the MJ#1 well.
 Zion completed all of the acquisition, processing and interpretation of the 3-D data and incorporated its expanded knowledge base into the drilling of our current MJ-02 exploratory well.

-On March 12, 2020, Zion entered into a Purchase and Sale Agreement with Central European Drilling kft, a Hungarian corporation, to purchase an onshore oil and gas drill rig, drilling pipe, related equipment and spare parts for a purchase price of \$5.6 million in cash, subject to acceptance testing and potential downward adjustment.
+On March 12, 2020, Zion entered into a Purchase and Sale Agreement with Central European Drilling kft, a Hungarian corporation, to purchase an onshore oil and gas drilling rig, drilling pipe, related equipment and spare parts for a purchase price of \$5.6 million in cash, subject to acceptance testing and potential downward adjustment.
 We remitted to the Seller \$250,000 on February 6, 2020 as earnest money towards the Purchase Price.
 The Closing anticipated by the Agreement took place on March 12, 2020 by the Seller's execution and delivery of a Bill of Sale to us.
 On March 13, 2020, the Seller retained the earnest money deposit, and the Company remitted \$4,350,000 to the seller towards the purchase price, and \$1,000,000 (the "Holdback Amount") was deposited in escrow with American Stock Transfer and Trust Company LLC.
 On January 6, 2021, Zion completed its acceptance testing of the I-35 drilling rig and the Holdback Amount was remitted to Central European Drilling.

 The MJ-02 drilling plan was approved by the Ministry of Energy on July 29, 2020.
 On January 6, 2021, Zion officially spudded its MJ-02 exploratory well.
-Zion plans to reach a total depth of approximately 5,800 meters (\sim 19,024 feet) and the drilling is expected to take approximately 150 days.
+On November 23, 2021, Zion announced via a press release that it completed drilling the MJ-02 well to a total depth of 5,531 meters (~18,141 feet) with a 6-inch open hole at that depth.